oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 {% img blog/reintroducing-joel-franusic/joel-franusic-ibm-729.jpg alt:"Joël Franusic standing in front of two IBM 729 reel-to-reel tape machines for the IBM 1401" width:"800" %}{: .center-image }

-Hi my name is Joël Franusic and I&rsquo;m happy to announce that I am, once again, a developer evangelist at Okta, focusing on the Python and Go communities.
+Hi my name is Joël Franusic and I'm happy to announce that I am, once again, a developer evangelist at Okta, focusing on the Python and Go communities.

-(Why do I say &ldquo;once again&rdquo;? well, 6 years ago I started at Okta as a developer evenagelst, but over the course of time I&rsquo;ve had a series of other jobs at Okta, including: &ldquo;Software Engineer&rdquo;, &ldquo;Technical Marketing Manager&rdquo;, and &ldquo;Product Marketing Manager&rdquo;)
+(Why do I say "once again"? well, 6 years ago I started at Okta as a developer evenagelst, but over the course of time I've had a series of other jobs at Okta, including: "Software Engineer", "Technical Marketing Manager", and "Product Marketing Manager")

-The best way that I can think of to introduce myself is by sharing my &ldquo;personal mission statement&rdquo; - before I go into what my mission statement is, I want to give some background on why I have one in the first place.
+The best way that I can think of to introduce myself is by sharing my "personal mission statement" - before I go into what my mission statement is, I want to give some background on why I have one in the first place.

-It&rsquo;s common for corporations to have a &ldquo;mission statement&rdquo; - a short
-statement on what they view as their goals.
+It's common for corporations to have a "mission statement" - a short statement on what they view as their goals.

 People often mock corporate mission statements, and for good reason.
-Mission statements are frequently are long, vague, and uninspiring.
+Mission statements are frequently long, vague, and uninspiring.
 But not always!
 Sometimes a company will create a mission statement that is truly great: short, inspiring and so lofty it could never be achieved.

 Microsoft used to have a mission statement like this: "A computer on every desk and in every home."
 This mission statement probably seemed unachieveable when it was first announced by Bill Gates in 1980.
-Thirty years later, it&rsquo;s clear that this mission statement wasn&rsquo;t lofy enough!
+Thirty years later, it's clear that this mission statement wasn't lofy enough!

-One day, as I was reflecting on mission statements that sound impossible, I started thinking of mission statements to jokinly propose to a friend of mine.
-In the process, I stubled across a mission statement that I couldn&rsquo;t stop thinking about:
+One day, as I was reflecting on mission statements that sound impossible, I started thinking of mission statements to jokingly propose to a friend of mine.
+In the process, I stumbled across a mission statement that I couldn't stop thinking about:

-&ldquo;Make all software, from all time, instantly available for use by any programmer&rdquo; - this is now what I consider my personal mission statement to be.
+"Make all software, from all time, instantly available for use by any programmer" - this is now what I consider my personal mission statement to be.

 # My personal mission statement

-Hi, I&rsquo;m Joël Franusic and my personal mission is to &ldquo;make all software, from all time, instantly available to any programmer&rdquo;.
+Hi, I'm Joël Franusic and my personal mission is to "make all software, from all time, instantly available to any programmer".

 There are a lot of ways to intrepret this mission statement, which I like.
 I want this mission statement to be flexible and able to grow and change over time.
-That said, let me break down how I&rsquo;m thinking about this mission statement right now:
+That said, let me break down how I'm thinking about this mission statement right now:

-Let&rsquo;s start with the first part of the mission statement: &ldquo;Make all software, from all time&rdquo;: My thinking here is that, given enough time, software can be refined to the point where it&rsquo;s nearly perfect, or at least its inadequacies are well understood.
-When software reaches this level of perfection, it doesn&rsquo;t really make sense to re-write it.
+Let's start with the first part of the mission statement: "Make all software, from all time": My thinking here is that, given enough time, software can be refined to the point where it's nearly perfect, or at least its inadequacies are well understood.
+When software reaches this level of perfection, it doesn't really make sense to re-write it.
 So why should we have to?
 It should be trivial to use a code from any programming language in any other programming language.
 Most programming langauges have limited support for this type of functionality, though it usually